Master Tools and Dies

 Browse highlights of the master tools and dies collection below.

-The large die illustrated here defied explanation for many years and were it not for a chance discovery of letters in the Birmingham City Archives they may well have remained a mystery.
-From correspondence during 1819 between the George Rennie, Superintendent of Machinery at the Mint, and Matthew Robinson Boulton, it has been possible to establish that the dies were intended for use in preparing 60oz gold ingots.
+This large die defied explanation for many years and were it not for a chance discovery of letters in the Birmingham City Archives they may well have remained a mystery.

 You might also like